SdeRodaHusman/SUPREME/Data/README.md

 ## Overview

-This data folder contains various datasets related to the SUPREME and SRResNet projects.
+This data folder contains various datasets related to the SUPREME project (link follows later!).
 The datasets cover melt seasons from 2001/2002 until 2018/2019.
-All files are in TIF format and consist of 18 layers, all in EPSG:3031 projection.
+All files are in TIF format and are named with the corresponding year, representing data for each melt year from July 1 to June 30.
+All data has an EPSG:3031 projection.

 ## Dataset Details

-### 1. SUPREME
+### 01_SUPREME

 The SUPREME dataset is included in this folder.
-It comprises data relevant to the SUPREME project for melt seasons spanning from 2001/2002 to 2018/2019.

-### 2. SRResNet
+### 02_SRResNet

-The SRResNet dataset is also available in this folder.
-It encompasses data related to the SRResNet project for the specified melt seasons.
+The SRResNet dataset is included in this folder.

-### 3. SUPREME - Excluding one input feature or plugin
+### 03_SUPREME_Excluding_InputFeatures_Plugins

-A version of the SUPREME dataset is provided where one input feature or plugin has been excluded, i.e.,  SUPREME<sub>only encoder</sub>, SUPREME<sub>only spotlighter</sub>,  SUPREME<sub>only physical activation</sub>, SUPREME<sub>no albedo</sub>, and SUPREME<sub>no elevation</sub>.
+A version of the SUPREME dataset is provided where one input feature or plugin has been excluded.
+The following subsets are available:

+- SUPREME<sub>only encoder</sub>
+- SUPREME<sub>only spotlighter</sub>
+- SUPREME<sub>only physical activation</sub>
+- SUPREME<sub>no albedo</sub>
+- SUPREME<sub>no elevation</sub>

 These subsets are useful for specific analyses or experiments that require variations in the input features.

 ## Usage